Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Technical lemmas

 Also, using \citet[Eqs.~(63),~(137)]{Petersen_Pedersen_2012_online}, one finds that

 Combining the last two equations yields

 By the fundamental theorem of calculus and the triangle inequality for integrals, one deduces that

-Since control over the supremum norm of $K_{\nu,\Sigma_t}$ has already been established by Lemma~\ref{lem:Wishart.kernel.global.bound}, it remains to bound the trace factor in the integral.
-By Cauchy--Schwarz for the Frobenius norm, $\|\cdot\|_F \leq \sqrt{d} \, \|\cdot\|_2$, the submultiplicativity and triangle inequality for the spectral norm $\|\cdot\|_2$, note that, for all $t\in [0,1]$,
+Considering that control over the supremum norm of $K_{\nu,\Sigma_t}$ has already been established by Lemma~\ref{lem:Wishart.kernel.global.bound}, it remains to bound the trace factor in the integral.
+By Cauchy--Schwarz for the Frobenius norm, the inequality $\|\cdot\|_F \leq \sqrt{d} \, \|\cdot\|_2$, and the submultiplicativity and triangle inequality for the spectral norm $\|\cdot\|_2$, one has, for every real $t \in [0,1]$,

 Using Weyl's inequality for the smallest eigenvalue of a sum of two symmetric matrices, $\lambda_d(A + B) \geq \lambda_d(A) + \lambda_d(B)$, one has